Ichiro Suzuki: 2019

-On 2 October 2018, it was announced that Ichiro would be on the Mariners' active roster when they opened the 2019 season against the Oakland Athletics in Japan.
-Ichiro was re-signed to a minor league deal on 23 January 2019.
+On October 2, 2018, it was announced that Suzuki would be on the Mariners' active roster when they opened the 2019 season against the Oakland Athletics in Japan.
+Suzuki was re-signed to a minor league deal on January 23, 2019.

-On 20 March 2019, the Mariners opened the MLB season against the Athletics at the Tokyo Dome and Ichiro started the game in right field, becoming at 45 years old the second oldest position player (behind Julio Franco) to start for a team on its opening day.
-The next night, the Mariners again played the Athletics at the Tokyo Dome and Ichiro played in his final professional game.
+On March 20, 2019, the Mariners opened the MLB season against the Athletics at the Tokyo Dome and Suzuki started the game in right field, becoming at 45 years old the second oldest position player (behind Julio Franco) to start for a team on its opening day.
+The next night, the Mariners again played the Athletics at the Tokyo Dome and Suzuki played in his final professional game.
 He went 0–4 at the plate and in the bottom of the eighth inning walked off the field to applause.
-Later in the day, Ichiro officially announced his retirement.
+Later in the day, Suzuki officially announced his retirement.
 He was the oldest active MLB player at the time.

-2019 was Ichiro's 19th season in the MLB, and including the nine years he played in Japan's NPB, Ichiro's 28 seasons of playing in baseball's top-tiered leagues eclipsed the record of most seasons played by a position player held previously by 19th century MLB player Cap Anson.
-(MLB pitcher Nolan Ryan, like Anson, also played 27 seasons, while NPB pitcher Kimiyasu Kudo played 29 seasons).
+2019 was Suzuki's 19th season in MLB, and including the nine years he played in Japan's NPB, Suzuki's 28 seasons of playing in baseball's top-tiered leagues eclipsed the record of most seasons played by a position player held previously by 19th century MLB player Cap Anson.
+(MLB pitcher Nolan Ryan, like Anson, also played 27 seasons, while NPB pitcher Kimiyasu Kudo played 29 seasons.)

-On 30 April, Ichiro renewed his role with the Mariners from the previous year as special assistant to the chairman.
+On April 30, 2019, Suzuki renewed his role with the Mariners from the previous year as special assistant to the chairman.

-On 27 August 2022, Ichiro was inducted into the Seattle Mariners Hall of Fame.